 Decorating a nursery for your new baby can be so exciting!
 It’s the start of a new chapter and often forms part of the nesting phase for expectant mums.

-Paint and pregnancy can be a complex topic, as there are not only health considerations to think about (should you even be painting when pregnant?) but also practical and even emotional considerations such as finding a paint that doesn’t smell or choosing a colour scheme for your nursery.
+At Earthborn, we get a lot of questions about painting and decorating whilst pregnant.
+Paint and pregnancy can be a complex topic.
+Not only are there health considerations to think about (should you even be painting when pregnant?)
+But also practical and emotional considerations; ‘How can I find paint that doesn’t smell’?
+Or ‘how do I choose the perfect colour scheme for my nursery’?

-If you’re at all unsure then speak to your doctor before using any type of chemical (from household products to cosmetics) or taking on a DIY project like painting and decorating.
-The NHS website has lots of practical advice on the types of chemicals to avoid when pregnant.
+If you’re still unsure, speak to your doctor before using any type of chemical (from household products to cosmetics) or taking on any DIY projects.
+Babycenter.com has lots of information on types of chemicals to avoid when pregnant.

-Many expectant mums are keen to decorate their baby’s nursery, or simply have to carry out a decorating project whilst pregnant, so it’s important to find a paint that is not only safe to use during pregnancy but also a baby safe paint too.
+Many expectant mums are keen to decorate their baby’s nursery or might have to carry out another decorating project whilst pregnant, so it’s important to find a paint that is not only safe to use during pregnancy but also a baby safe paint too.

 As well as choosing paints that are safe to use, there are a few other precautions to take if tackling a DIY project when pregnant:

 Click here to find out more about our child safe paint, inspiring colour schemes and nursery ideas, as well as other advice for decorating children’s bedrooms.